JZ-SmartThings/SmartThings/Devices/Generic HTTP Device/README.md

 This project was tested successfully via an external IP, Pollster and with an Amazon Echo/Alexa.
 Echo can run TWO functions in my app.
 The ON command triggers the main function and OFF triggers the custom function but can be changed to only control the Main switch.

+</br>v1.0.20170221 - Changed all code samples including ST Device Handler.
+Defaulting the contact sensor to closed state for accurate ST alerts.
+Contact Sensor enabling flag now resides in the EEPROM & in the PHP code it's defined at the top.
+Fixed UIPEthernet IP not showing up on Arduino UNO/Nano page.
 </br>v1.0.20170218 - Changed only the Arduino/NodeMCU code samples to use the GND signal instead of VCC for better accuracy.
 Read up on INPUT_PULLUP for my reasoning.
 </br>v1.0.20170214 - Added contact sensor ability.
 Using SmartThings "capability" so rules can be respected when sensor state changes.
 Modified both Arduino sketches and PHP samples.
 </br>v1.0.20170126 - NodeMCU sketch DHT sensor retry logic is a bit smarter.
 Small bug fixes.